Southern Utah's Local Insurance Agency(435) 628-0993

 I commute from Hurricane into St. George daily — does that change my insurance?

 It does.
 Daily SR-7 / I-15 commuting puts more miles on your odometer and exposes you to higher-severity highway claims.
 Some carriers price annual-mileage bands at 7,500 / 12,000 / 15,000+, so a Hurricane-to-St. George commuter often quotes 5–12% higher with one carrier and unchanged with another — same driver, same car.
-As your broker, we know which of our 50+ markets penalize commuter mileage and which don't, and we lead you to the ones that don't.
+As your agent, we know which of our 20+ markets penalize commuter mileage and which don't, and we lead you to the ones that don't.

 Why Hurricane is different